Throw the Sheath Away

 - On Gor, a Warrior carries his sword in a baldrick.
 While on the march it's slung over the right shoulder (assuming the Warrior is right handed) with the sword on the left hip, to give some security; but when preparing for battle it's slung over the left shoulder so it can be quickly discarded.

-- Not a literal example, but in The Lord of the Rings: Return of the King (both the book and the movie), Aragorn unsheathes Anduril on the last ride to Mordor and vows that it shall not be sheathed again until the fight be over.
-Must've been really tedious riding all the way there with only one hand free for the reigns.
+- Not a literal example, but in The Lord of the Rings: Return of the King (both the book and the movie), Aragorn unsheathes Anduril on the last ride to Mordor and vows that it shall not be sheathed again until the fight is over.

 - Before his duel with Phrygiar Navaris in Captain's Fury in the Codex Alera, both Tavi and his opponent are noted as having their seconds hold onto the sheathes of their weapons because they would just get in the way.